-The sensitivity analyses in the section above show the impact of a change in one input assumption with other assumptions remaining unchanged.
+The sensitivity analyses in sections 11.1, 11.2 and 11.3 above show the impact of a change in one input assumption with other assumptions remaining unchanged.
 In reality, there is normally correlation between the change in certain assumptions and other factors which would potentially have a significant impact on the effect noted above.